micmejia/bible-dump/AMPC/Colossians/Col 1.md

-In it I became a minister in accordance with the divine [^w]stewardship which was entrusted to me for you [as its object and for your benefit], to make the Word of God fully known [among you]--
+In it I became a minister in accordance with the divine stewardship which was entrusted to me for you [as its object and for your benefit], to make the Word of God fully known [among you]--